 Expert trackers lead out small groups of eight tourists per gorilla group from the starting point into the impenetrable jungles, escorted by two armed rangers, and spend at least one hour with the gorillas when they find them.
 There is also an option of spending at least four hours with the gorillas, but that would be with a wild gorilla family that is not fully human-habituated if you can stand the adrenaline jolts.

 Driving through the emerald rugged cultivated slopes of southwestern Uganda, you’re suddenly hit by the enchanting beauty of the land but also how getting to the mountain gorillas is not for the faint-hearted.
 Mountain gorillas live at elevations of 8,000 to 13,000 feet.
-Trekking through steep slopes to find the gorillas promises to be an authentic jungle adventure.
+Trekking through steep slopes to find the gorillas promises to be an authentic jungle adventure; an excellent reason why anyone would trek gorillas in Uganda.

 If you love the adventure challenge, trekking gorillas in Uganda will serve you the right dose of the African jungle experience.
 The Bwindi Impenetrable Forest, like its name infers, can only be traversed on foot.
 You’ll be trekking uneven terrain, through a misty jungles jungle with no used footpaths, with a local tracker clearing your way with a machete.